De-rotate repeated questions

 You can use this new “master” QDF file for analysis and export the data.

-TIP: When using this method it is possible to “hand over” all the re-ordered product information using just one CSV file, rather than 3 separate product CSV files, if you prefer.
+TIP: When using this method to de-rotate repeated questions, it is possible to “hand over” all the re-ordered product information using just one CSV file, rather than 3 separate product CSV files, if you prefer.

 To do this you should sort 3 separate files, as described above, and then sort the re-ordered information again, this time by the serial number column.
 You need to take care, however, to include all relevant columns of the spreadsheet in the “sort” and you must check that all re-ordered product information, from each of the product files, uses the same serial number order.